robiul-islam-rubel/Recommending-code-tokens-via-N-gram-models/README.md

 In this project, I tried to predict the next word using n-gram language model.
 ---
 ## Data Collection
 > For every project data collection is a very important part.
 Researchers spent most of the time to collect the data also pre-process data.
 In order to collect the data, I used [SEART](https://seart-ghs.si.usi.ch/) website.
+By using this website anyone can collect any amount of github repositories.